Fayekate/Project-1-Elk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting volnerable to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+-What aspect of security do load balancers protect?
+Answer:Availability, Web Traffic, Web Security
+-What is the advantage of a jump box?

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Answer: Automation, Security, Network Segmentation, Access Control Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_